PRODUCTION: FROM START TO FINISH

 Like a story, production has a beginning, middle and end.
 But if you've never done it before, it can feel quite overwhelming not knowing how or where to start.
 Equally, knowing when it's finished often trips people up too

-Not to be mistaken for the script, but 'the idea' is the nugget behind all projects.
+Not to be mistaken for the script, 'the idea' is the nugget-gem behind all projects.
 It's what gets us out of bed, out the house on weekends, filming to late into the night.
 Without the idea, we wouldn't have very much to do or look at.
 So what's your idea?
 What is it you want to bring to life?
 I primarily work within film, but perhaps you've got something else in mind.
 What's important is that you have something.
 Often it's simply something you want to say - which is the key to any good idea.
-I don't think a huge talker of my own feelings, I can moan occasionally about something that particularly bothers me, but otherwise I am quite private.
-I don't feel a need to post my thoughts on social media everyday, but instead, whenever I get that inner-monologue running, I assume perhaps that it is an idea beginning to birth.
-The difference is that the something you want to say requires a bit of craft to bring it to the life, for people to watch, read or listen to it.
+I'm not a huge talker of my own feelings.
+I can moan occasionally about something that particularly bothers me, but otherwise I am quite private.
+I don't feel a need to post my thoughts on social media everyday, but instead, whenever I get that inner-monologue running, I observe it as though an idea is beginning to birth - what do your thoughts tell you you're interested in?
+What topic, injustice, or person do you think about most?
+Once you have something you want to say, it will require a bit of craft to bring it to life, for people to watch, read or listen to it.
 You've got an idea?
 Great.
-Now it's time to bring it to life.
+Now the hard work starts.

 The script and pre-production